 Grandma Weiler’s Spinning Wheel

 Reverend William Weiler wrote about his father’s loom and his mother’s “spinning outfit” which he brought back from Germany in 1908 when he visited home.
-Granddaughter Eleanor Wagner now has it.
+Granddaughter Eleanor Wagner kept it and then gave it to me.

 My father learned the trade of a linen weaver, but switched over to farming after the machine looms were invented.
 I well remember the big loom he had in their bedroom and how he plied his trade it times in weaving linen for local customers.
 What interested me as a boy was that he could make the shuttle fly back and forth so fast that I could hardly see it, like “a blue streak.”
 Here I could tell you a long story about raising of flax and the way it was worked up into linen, mostly by hand with rather primitive tools.